-At this time it is not possible to comprehensively quantify the financial impact of the pandemic on the Company's operating insurance companies' overall insured portfolios, or to account for the impact of the outbreak on most of the specific credits within those portfolios, due to, in part, challenges in determining whether and to what extent the underlying credits will be able or willing to continue to meet their debt service obligations or avoid long term impairment in this environment.
+The Company continues to regularly assess the financial impact of the pandemic on its operating insurance companies' overall insured portfolios.
+It remains challenging to comprehensively quantify, or account for the impact of the outbreak on most of the specific credits within those portfolios, due to, in part, challenges in determining whether and to what extent the underlying credits will be able or willing to continue to meet their debt service obligations or avoid long term impairment in this environment.
 Adverse impacts on macroeconomic factors resulting from the spread of COVID-19, including without limitation reduced economic activity and certainty, increased unemployment, increased loan defaults or delinquencies, and increased stress on municipal budgets, including due to reduced tax revenues and the ability to raise taxes or limit spending, could materially and adversely affect the performance of the Company's insured portfolios.
 The impact of the pandemic on National's financial guarantee credits is likely to vary based on the nature of the taxes, fees and revenues pledged to debt repayment and their sensitivity to the related slowdown in economic activity.
 Several of the credits within National's insured portfolio have made public pronouncements that the pandemic has had an impact on their economic status, without yet providing any specific quantification of the impact.
 The duration of the pandemic, the availability of federal aid to state and local governments, and the breadth and speed of economic recovery may all contribute to the ultimate degree and length of the economic stress incurred by the credits in National's and MBIA Corp.'s insured portfolios.
 Further, any national recession that may result from the pandemic and its aftermath could present additional but yet unknown credit risks to National's and MBIA Corp.'s insured portfolios.

-Federal legislation passed to combat the economic impact of the pandemic, principally the \$2.2 trillion Coronavirus Aid, Relief, and Economic Security ("CARES") Act, and an additional nearly \$500 billion approved by Congress and the President in late April of 2020, included significant aid to public sector issuers including states, territories, healthcare, higher education and transportation issuers.
+Federal legislation passed to combat the economic impact of the pandemic, principally the \$2.7 trillion Coronavirus Aid, Relief, and Economic Security ("CARES") Act, included significant aid to public sector issuers including states, territories, healthcare, higher education and transportation issuers.
 In addition, the Federal Reserve has announced several actions in furtherance of its mandate from Congress to promote the stability of the financial system that are directly supportive of the municipal market.
 It is premature to assess whether these or any subsequent federal responses will prevent or reduce financial distress in the municipal sector.
 If the issuers of the obligations in National's insured portfolio, including Puerto Rico, are unable to raise taxes, reduce spending, or receive federal assistance, the Company may experience new or additional losses or impairments on those obligations, which could materially and adversely affect its business, financial condition and financial results.